goharbor/harbor/docs/migration_guide.md

     docker run -ti --rm -v /data/database:/var/lib/mysql migrate-tool up head
     ```

-8. Change to `Deploy/` directory, configure Harbor by modifying the file `harbor.cfg`, you may need to refer to the configuration files you backed up during step 1.
+8. Change to `Deploy/` directory, configure Harbor by modifying the file `harbor.cfg`, you may need to refer to the configuration files you've backed up during step 2.
 Refer to [Installation & Configuration Guide ](../docs/installation_guide.md) for more info.

-9. If HTTPS has been enabled for Harbor before, restore the `nginx.conf` and key/certificate files from the backup files in Step 1.
+9. If HTTPS has been enabled for Harbor before, restore the `nginx.conf` and key/certificate files from the backup files in Step 2.
 Refer to [Configuring Harbor with HTTPS Access](../docs/configure_https.md) for more info.

-10. Run the `./prepare` script to generate necessary config files.
+10. Under the directory `Deploy/`, run the `./prepare` script to generate necessary config files.

 11. Rebuild Harbor and restart the registry service